SenOhen/xg-analysis/README.md

 Hyperparameter tuning can also be used to make improvements to the models instead of relying on default parameters.

 Another question that can be posed is: over the course of a season, is it better to have fewer high quality shots, or more low quality ones?
+An exploration of this problem may be approached by grouping shots into different ranges of expected goals value, and analysing the rate at which goals are scored.

 In addition, there is the question of xG overperformance.
 Some players and teams are known for being able to score chances which when analysed with a model, have a low expectation of scoring.
 How can the performance of these players and teams be incorporated into the model?
 How sustainable is it to play football that relies on scoring low-probability chances?